Today's Articles

 Andy Kirk was born on this date in 1898.
 He was a Black musician, composer, and bandleader.

 Kirk worked as a postman and part-time musician for a decade before taking over leadership of the Dark Clouds of Joy, a band led by Terrence Holder.
-The band scored a hit with the recording of "Until the Real Thing Comes Along" in 1936.
+The band scored a hit with the "Until the Real Thing Comes Along" recording in 1936.
 Among major players who went through the Kirk band in the 1930s were tenor saxophonists Buddy Tate and Dick Wilson.

 Kirk's group disbanded in 1948.
 He led another band in California in the early 1950s and then went into hotel management and real estate.
 In the 1970s, he led pickup bands on occasion.
 He was a Musicians' Union official in the 1980s and spent the remainder of his life working for his Jehovah’s Witness church.
 Andy Kirk died on Dec.
 11, 1992.